 - 1.2.1 The town of Appleby-in-Westmorland is located within the Eden Valley District, approximately 14 miles to the south-east of Penrith via the A66 road (see figure 1).
 It is surrounded on three sides by the Pennine hills, Howgill Fell and the Lake District peaks, which form an important visual relationship with the town.
-The underlying geology of the Eden Valley is of New Red Sandstone, mostly comprising Lower Permian based breccias, sandstones and mudstones, but with a narrow band of Upper Permian and Triassic sandstones, including Bunter and Keaper sandstone. - 1.2.2 The town is situated within a loop of the River Eden (a designated Site of Special Scientific Interest (SSSI) and Special Area of Conservation (SAC)) which would have provided a natural defence for the early settlement but in recent years has become a challenge with flooding events causing extensive damage to the historic fabric of the town. - 1.2.3 The town has an estimated population of 3,000 of which the majority of persons are over the age of 40.
-It is classed as a key service centre within the district being one of four market towns and provides a wide range of services including educational establishments. - 1.2.4 The town also has a station on the historic Settle-Carlisle railway line, all of which fall within the designation as a Conservation Area running north South to the east of the town centre.
+The underlying geology of the Eden Valley is of New Red Sandstone, mostly comprising Lower Permian based breccias, sandstones and mudstones, but with a narrow band of Upper Permian and Triassic sandstones, including Bunter and Keaper sandstone. - 1.2.2 The town is situated within a loop of the River Eden (a designated Site of Special Scientific Interest (SSSI) and Special Area of Conservation (SAC)) which would have provided a natural defence for the early settlement but in recent years has become a challenge with flooding events causing extensive damage to the historic fabric of the town.

-1.2.5 The Appleby conservation area covers the main commercial area of the town centre, the grounds of the town's castle and church, and the surrounding historic residential areas (as shown in figure 2).
+- 1.2.3 The town has an estimated population of 3,000 of which the majority of persons are over the age of 40.
+It is classed as a key service centre within the district being one of four market towns and provides a wide range of services including educational establishments. - 1.2.4 The town also has a station on the historic Settle-Carlisle railway line, all of which fall within the designation as a Conservation Area running north South to the east of the town centre. - 1.2.5 The Appleby conservation area covers the main commercial area of the town centre, the grounds of the town's castle and church, and the surrounding historic residential areas (as shown in figure 2).
 The conservation area was added to Historic England's Heritage at Risk Register in 2016.
+In 2017 Appleby was awarded the Heritage Action Zone scheme by Historic England which focused on the regeneration of part of the conservation area.

-Figure 2 Conservation Area Boundary Map
+Figure 1 Conservation Area Boundary Map